BrincMM/VentureVerseMiniAppRails/docs/api/v1/api_keys_validate.md

 ## Related Endpoints

 - To rotate an API key, use `POST /api/v1/developers/apps/:app_id/api_keys/rotate`
-- To view all app details, use `GET /api/v1/developers/apps/:id`
+- To view app details, use `GET /api/v1/developers/apps/:id`
-- To list all apps for a developer, use `GET /api/v1/developers/apps?email={email}`
+- To list all apps for a developer, use `GET /api/v1/developers/:developer_id/apps`